On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Introduction

 \section{Introduction}

-An important phenomenon in Ricci flow is the formation of finite-time singularities which occurs for a large family of initial metrics.
-Let $(M,g)$ be a complete Riemannian manifold and $g(t)$ be a solution to the Ricci flow
+An important phenomenon in Ricci flow is the formation of finite time singularities which occurs for a large family of initial metrics.
+Let $(M,g)$ be a complete Riemannian manifold and $g(t)$ be a solution to Ricci flow

 for time $t\geq 0$.
-Suppose $g(t)$ becomes singular at time $T<\infty$.
-Then this finite-time singularity is called \emph{Type-I} if
+Suppose $g(t)$ becomes singular at time $T<\infty$, then this finite time singularity is called \emph{Type-I} if

 and it is called \emph{Type-$\II$} if